sfrauenfelder/chartjs-plugin-gridline-background/README.md

             Single color (string)
          </td>
          <td colspan=2>
             All gridline backgrounds for that axis will be colored with that color.
-The backgroundColorRepeat has no influence in this case.
+The backgroundColorRepeat has no effect in this case.
          </td>
       </tr>
       <tr>